 If these haven’t been carved in stone yet, then there’s no time like the present to solidify your values.

-Your company values should be things that team agrees on and not just superficial behaviours.
+Your company values should be things that your team agrees on and not just superficial behaviours.

 What do you stand for as a company?

 Remember: people will look at these when deciding whether or not to work for you.

 Do you want to be seen as an organization that cares about and helps its employees, or one that only caters to the most ruthless high-flyers (there is a right answer here)?

 Depending on the size of your company, you could either have a meeting or an asynchronous place for collecting thoughts and feedback on the proposed values.
 So long as everyone is having their opinion heard, you’re on the right track.